 Self-harm is characterised by causing deliberate injury to oneself because of emotional or mental problems (e.g., cutting, burning; Garisch & Wilson, 2015).
 In the UK, self-harm without suicidal intent is most prevalent in young women (McManus et al., 2019), with LGB youth identified as a vulnerable subgroup to self-harm (Lytle et al., 2014).
+Irish et al. (2019) found that reports of past year occurrences of self-harm in sexual minority adolescents aged 16-21 were more likely than in heterosexual adolescents.
+They also uncovered that sexual minority adolescents are four times more likely to have self-harmed with suicidal intent by 21 (Irish et al, 2019).
 Lesbians and bisexual women are significantly more likely to have self-harmed than heterosexual women (Kerr et al., 2013).
 Despite the increased risk of self-harm in LGBTQ+ individuals, research on LGBTQ+ self-harm and the stressors accounting for this increased risk is scarce and focuses primarily on adolescent experiences.

+Taylor et al. (2018), investigated psychological correlates of self-harm within a sample of 707 LGB UK University students.
+After accounting for mediating factors, LGB status was associated with an elevated risk of non-suicidal self-harm and suicide attempts.
+Thwarted belongingness which is characterised as a sense of loneliness, rejection, and a lack of reciprocal care (Van Orden et al., 2010), did explain some of this association, and was correlated with self-harm risk.
+The results of this study contribute to literature suggesting psychological factors may account for the relationship between LGB status and self-harm (Hatzenbuehler, 2009; Meyer, 2003).
+However, this paper suggested future research should measure specific constructs of minority stress, such as IH (Taylor et al., 2018).

 The self –injury cognitive-emotional model (Hasking et al., 2017) states self-concept as an influential distal process that contributes to self-harm vulnerability.
 Experiences of rejection and discrimination, exposure to negative attitudes, and stereotypes impacts LGBTQ+ self-concept (Hegna & Wichstrøm, 2007; Kashubeck-West et al., 2008).
 Investigating the experiences and meaning of self-harm in lesbians and bisexuals, Alexander and Clare (2004) found in some lesbian participants, self-harm was influenced by guilt and hatred towards themselves for being lesbian.
 Self-harm was also understood as a coping mechanism to deal with abuse, invalidation, and the experience of being seen as different within society.
 These findings suggest that lesbians are likely to have an increased vulnerability to self-harm due to negative experiences that affect their self-concept.

-IH can undermine an individual’s drive to keep themselves safe (Williamson, 2000) therefore risky behaviors (e.g., self-harm), may be more common.
+IH can undermine an individual’s drive to keep themselves safe (Williamson, 2000) therefore risky behaviours (e.g., self-harm), may be more common.
 Taylor et al. (2018) measured self-harm, affective symptoms, and belongingness, and after accounting for mediating factors, LGB status remained associated with an increased risk of self-harm.
 Such evidence highlights the importance of understanding how LGB identity aligns with self-harming.

 Current Study